VimsRocz/IMU/README.md

 ### Codespaces

 Open the repository in GitHub Codespaces to get a pre-configured development container.
-The `.devcontainer/` folder sets up Python 3.11 and installs all requirements automatically.
-After the container is ready, run the **Test** task or execute `pytest` to verify the environment.
+The `.devcontainer/` folder builds on the `mcr.microsoft.com/vscode/devcontainers/python:0-3.10` image and installs all requirements automatically.
+After the container is ready run the **Test** task or execute `pytest` to verify the environment.

 ## Notes